Skiing in Briançon & Serre Chevalier — Pistes, Lifts & Ski Area Guide

 How big is the Serre Chevalier ski area?

-Serre Chevalier has 250 kilometres of pisted runs, 60+ lifts, and terrain across four linked villages from 1200m to 2800m.
-It is one of the largest ski areas in the southern French Alps and has a high proportion of intermediate terrain.
+250km of pisted runs, 60+ lifts, terrain across four linked villages from 1200m to 2800m.
+One of the largest ski areas in the southern French Alps, with roughly 40% intermediate (blue) terrain and good altitude range for a reliable season.

 Is Serre Chevalier good for beginners?